DBC-Boots/Code-of-Conduct/README.md

   * Personal insults, especially those using racist or sexist terms.
   * Unwelcome sexual attention.
   * Advocating for, or encouraging, any of the above behavior.

+1. **Try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
+It is important that we resolve disagreements and differing views constructively.
+Remember that we’re different.
+The strength of our community comes from its diversity, people from a wide range of backgrounds.
+Different people have different perspectives on issues.
+Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
+Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
+Instead, focus on helping to resolve issues and learning from mistakes.

 1. **Repeated harassment of others.** In general, if someone asks you to stop, then stop.
 When we disagree, try to understand why.
 Disagreements, both social and technical, happen all the time and Django is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of Django comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere, rather offer to help resolving issues and to help learn from mistakes.